MinchinWeb/openttd-metalibrary/ReadMe.txt

     to download them at the same time.
 This also makes it very easy for me to provide updates.
 Manual installation can be accomplished by putting the
-    'MinchinWebs_MetaLibrary-5.tar' file you downloaded in the
+    'MinchinWebs_MetaLibrary-6.tar' file you downloaded in the
-    '..\OpenTTD\ai\library'  folder.
+    '..\OpenTTD\gs\library'  folder.
 If you are manually installing, the libraries mentioned above need to be in the same folder.

-To make use of the library in your AIs, add the line:
+To make use of the library in your GSs, add the line:
-        import("util.MinchinWeb", "MetaLib", 5);
+        import("util.MinchinWeb", "MetaLib", 6);
     which will make the library available as the "MetaLib" class (or whatever you change that to).